brandonlaursen/brandonlaursen/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on adding features to SpaceNote.
+- 🔭 I’m currently working on adding features to Quickr.
 - 🌱 I’m currently studying data structures and algorithms.
 - 👯 I’m looking to collaborate on browser game.
 - 💬 Ask me about my current full stack applications.